miguelgrinberg/aioflask/README.md

   taken to not block.
 - The WSGI callable entry point is replaced with an ASGI equivalent.
 - The `run()` method uses uvicorn as web server.
-- The `cli.command()` decorator accepts coroutines as well as regular

 There are also changes outside of the `Flask` class: